 Responsible party

-The responsible party is the person or position responsible for maintaining the policy including reviews and administrative updates.
+The responsible party is the person or position responsible for implementation, regular review and maintenance of the policy including reviews and administrative updates.

 Policy

 A document, adopted by the campus’s established forum, which outlines governing principles that guide action to an issue or circumstance which is campus-wide or University-wide and is likely to surface repeatedly.